Languages in Star Wars: Ewokese

 On Return of the Jedi DVD commentary track, Burtt identified the language that he heard in the BBC documentary as Kalmyk Oirat, a tongue spoken by the isolated nomadic Kalmyks.
 He describes how, after some research, he identified an 80-year-old Kalmyk refugee.
 He recorded her telling folk stories in her native language, and then used the recordings as a basis for sounds that became the Ewok language and were performed by voice actors who imitated the old woman's voice in different styles.
 For the scene in which C-3PO speaks Ewokese, actor Anthony Daniels worked with Burtt and invented words, based on the Kalmyk recordings.
 In a previous scene as C-3PO levitates, the Ewoks also spoke words (such as "look", "this", and "beautiful") of Tagalog.

-Marcia Calkovsky of Lethbridge University holds that Tibetan language contributed to Ewok speech along with Kalmyk, starting the story from attempts to use language samples of Native Americans and later turning to nine Tibetan women living in San Francisco area, as well as one Kalmyk woman.
-The story behide these languages' choices is referenced in Burtt's 1989 telephone interview, and many of the used Tibetan phrases translated.
-The initial prayer Ewoks address to C-3PO is the beginning part of Tibetan Buddhist prayer for the benefit of all sentient beings and or brahmavihāras (or apramāṇas), there is also the second quarter of a refuge prayer.
-People of the Tibetan diaspora were puzzled as many phrases understood did not correlate to events on screen.
+Marcia Calkovsky of the University of Lethbridge holds that Tibetan language contributed to Ewok speech along with Kalmyk, starting the story from attempts to use language samples of Native Americans and later turning to nine Tibetan women living in the San Francisco area, as well as one Kalmyk woman.
+The story behind these languages' choices is referenced in Burtt's 1989 telephone interview, and many of the used Tibetan phrases translated.
+The initial prayer Ewoks address to C-3PO is the beginning of a Tibetan Buddhist prayer for the benefit of all sentient beings and/or brahmavihāras (or apramāṇas).
+There is also the second quarter of a refuge prayer.
+People of the Tibetan diaspora were puzzled, as many phrases they understood did not correlate to events on screen.

+Ghor

+Ghor is the language of Ghorman, featured in the second season of Andor.
+A specific language for Ghorman was created to emphasize its sense of community, insularity, pride, and desire to maintain control over itself.
+Because French actors were cast for Ghorman character, the language was developed by Marina Tyndall based on French and French phonology.
+Marion Deprez, a French dialogue coach, also contributed to its development.
+There are two writing systems: Ghorelle (High Ghor) and Dixian (Low Ghor), named after graphic designers Elle McKee and Lauren Dix, respectively.

 Rodian

-In the original Star Wars film, Greedo speaks an unspecified alien language understood by Han Solo, it was later identified as Rodian.
+In the original Star Wars film, Greedo speaks an unspecified alien language understood by Han Solo; it was later identified as Rodian.
 Bruce Mannheim described Greedo as speaking Southern Quechua in "morphologically well-formed" phrases with sentences ultimately meaningless.
-Allen Sonnefrank, a Quechua speaker and linguistic anthropology student at University of California, Berkeley, claimed Lucasfilm contacted him to record Quecha dialogue for the film.
-He was told the dialogue was to be played backward for the film, Sonnefrank refused to record the dialogue, feeling it to be a "potentially exploitative move best made by one whose first language was Quechua, if at all".
+Allen Sonnefrank, a Quechua speaker and linguistic anthropology student at University of California, Berkeley, claimed Lucasfilm contacted him to record Quechua dialogue for the film.
+He was told the dialogue was to be played backward for the film.
+Sonnefrank refused to record the dialogue, feeling it to be a "potentially exploitative move best made by one whose first language was Quechua, if at all".